Shopify/tapioca/README.md

-  tapioca generate [gem...]  # generate RBIs from gems tapioca help [COMMAND]     # Describe available commands or one specific command tapioca init               # initializes folder structure tapioca sync               # sync RBIs to Gemfile tapioca todo               # generate the list of unresolved constants
+  tapioca generate [gem...]  # generate RBIs from gems tapioca help [COMMAND]     # Describe available commands or one specific command tapioca init               # initializes folder structure tapioca require            # generate the list of files to be required by tapioca tapioca sync               # sync RBIs to Gemfile tapioca todo               # generate the list of unresolved constants